vinceyoumans/HD-Examp/README.md

 ### TODO
 1. Add Testing
 2. Add GitHub Actions for cicd
+3. Add dockercompose up
-3. Deploy to Cloud container like Digital Ocean
+4. Deploy to Cloud container like Digital Ocean

 # if time.